CarstenGermer/PlayWrite/USERDOCUMENTATION.md

 ### \*freemote\*text\*
 Output a free emote.
 For LOTRO this gets put out as '/em text'
 ### \*stopemote\*none\*
 Some emotes, like dances, go on for a long(ish) time.
 This way you can stop the performance of an ongoing emote.
-Keep in mind that commands need some kind of parameter, even if it is ignored.
+Keep in mind that commands need some dummy parameter, which is ignored.
+### \*com_channel\*i18nKey\*
+Gets the value for i18nKey for the systems locale from the ini-file and sets the output channel to that.
+To for instance /shout a word or send a single line to /regional.
+Handle with care!
+Only use if really necessary!
+Different channels may have different time-outs for spam protection within the target system.
+Allthough PlayWrites defaults are very chill, it is recommended to add an extra *pause*FewSeconds* after having sent something to a non-standard channel.
 ### \*music\*on|off\*
 Switch the character into music mode, aka grab the instrument.
 Performative emotes are not animated while in music mode.
 ### \*playnote\*key for note in AHK-format\*